The Happy Cat Site

 The calico fur pattern is often confused with the tortoiseshell pattern.
 Calico cats have three tones in their fur, but one of these is always white.
 If your tortoiseshell has tiny bits of white fur, it will be called a tortoiseshell and white.
 It needs to have large amounts of white to qualify as a calico.
 When the other two colors are more balanced with the white fur, you have a calico.

-What Breed Is My Cat by Fur Type?
+Cat Breeds by Fur Type?

 As well as color and pattern, you can look at the type of fur your cat has.
 This means looking at the length and thickness of your cats fur.
 As well as the amount it sheds.